mackron/dr_libs/README.md

 from archives/packages (such as zip files) using a common API.

 Some noteworthy features:
- - Specify multiple base directories at load time and have the library automatically search them when loading relative paths.
  - Supports verbose absolute paths to avoid ambiguity.
 For example you can specify a path such as "my/package.zip/file.txt"
- - Supports shortened paths by automatically scanning for supported archives/packages.
+ - Supports shortened, transparent paths by automatically scanning for supported archives.
 The path "my/package.zip/file.txt" can be shortened to "my/file.txt", for example.
  - Fully recursive.
 A path such as "pack1.zip/pack2.zip/file.txt" should work just fine.
  - Easily supports custom package formats - just implement the relevant callbacks.
 See